 4 (c).
 Third Page Rule for Reliability and Speed

 This one is also important as it defines how your overall WordPress blog should perform.
-You need to apply these settings on the below link.
+You need to apply these settings to the below link.

 Here are some of the main settings.